mjackson/my-react/README.md

 myReact is React without ES6 classes or `this`.

+In myReact, you don't create classes or extend `React.Component`.
+Instead, you just export a bunch of functions from a JavaScript module.

 Instead of using `this` to access the component instance in methods, _every method_ receives the instance as the first argument, usually called `my` (similar to how instance methods in Python always receive `self` as the initial argument).
 This helps developers avoid many common mistakes including:

 * forgetting to bind the appropriate `this` in event handler methods
-* getting the correct `this` inside `forEach` invocations
 * getting the correct `this` inside inline event handlers in the `render` method

-Also, instead of modeling components using classes, components in myReact are simply modules or plain objects.
+* getting the correct `this` inside `forEach`/`map` in the `render` method

 Other minor improvements to the ES6 class-based React component API include: